 As Krista Tippett said in a recent interview, “poetry across cultures and across time rises to the surface in moments of crisis and confusion.”
-With The Inflatable Woman, Ball demonstrates how poetry—as well as comics—provides a language for cancer when no other words will do.
+With The Inflatable Woman, Ball demonstrates how poetry—as well as comics—provides a language for the crisis and confusion of cancer when nothing else will do.

 About the reviewer: Sheila Ngoc Pham is a PhD candidate at the Australian Institute of Health Innovation at Macquarie University.
 She completed an Erasmus Mundus Master of Bioethics in 2014 and her thesis focused on graphic medicine.
 She adapted it for radio and it was broadcast on Ockham’s Razor – Radio National: How comic books can improve healthcare (link to podcast)